ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

 maternal sepsis based on their age and theoretical minimum risk life expectancy at the time of death.

+The maternal sepsis YLLs for a simulant who dies of maternal sepsis or other maternal infections should equal the difference between the theoretical minimum risk life expectancy for the simulant's age group at the time of death and the simulant's age at the time of death.

+The years of life lost (YLLs) due to maternal sepsis for a simulant who dies of maternal sepsis or other maternal infections at age :math:`a` should equal :math:`\operatorname{TMRLE}(a) - a`, where :math:`\operatorname{TMRLE}(a)` is the theoretical minimum risk life expectancy for a person of age :math:`a`.

 Years lived with disability
 """""""""""""""""""""""""""

 Years lived with disability (YLDs) should be accrued by each simulant with an incident case of maternal sepsis or other maternal infections.
-Specifically, the total number of sepsis YLDs accrued by each infected simlant should be ylds_per_case_c368, which is defined as in the above data table by
+Specifically, the total number of maternal sepsis YLDs accrued by each infected simlant should be ylds_per_case_c368, which is defined as in the above data table by

 .. math::